 Other Hurricane Activities

-The NHC explained that there is potentially signficant impacts from Hurricanes Florence and Olivia.
+The NHC explained that there are potentially significant impacts from Hurricanes Florence and Olivia.
 Meanwhile, Issac and a Gulf Coast system are also being closely monitored.

 And over in the Pacific Ocean, “Heavy rain and strong winds from Olivia could produce landslides and flash flooding in areas of Hawaii that are usually drier.
 A Gulf system is expected to produce heavy rain in Texas.
 Issac is being monitored for potential threats to U.S. territories.”